Humiliated at polls, Hong Kong's Lam acknowledges discontent with government

 The pro-democracy parties overwhelming victory poses a conundrum for Beijing and piles pressure on Lam, who is facing renewed calls to step down.
 The democrats took control of 17 out of 18 district councils.

-A full-page advertisement on Tuesday in Hong Kong’s Sing Pao newspaper by a “group of voters who safeguard Hong Kong’s future” read: “In the past five months, the public demands have been clear.
-Carrie Lam, what have you heard?
-What have you changed?
-Do not dwell on empty talks about deep reflection, resignation is the only result.”

-Reporting By Clare Jim, Sharon Tam, Marius Zaharia and Noah Sin; Writing by Anne Marie Roantree; Editing by Paul Tait & Simon Cameron-Moore
+Reporting By Clare Jim, Jessie Pang, Sharon Tam, Marius Zaharia and Noah Sin; Writing by Anne Marie Roantree & Poppy McPherson; Editing by Paul Tait & Simon Cameron-Moore